-The Team Manager or Team Journalist may not sit on or behind the bench in the Control Area.
+The Team Manager or Team Journalist may not sit on or behind the bench in the Field of Play.
 Any Medical doctor or team therapist used in FIVB, World and Official Competitions must be part of the official Delegation and accredited beforehand by the FIVB.

-However, for FIVB, World and Official Competitions for Seniors, if they are not included as members on the team bench, they may only intervene if invited by the referees to deal with an emergency to the players.
+However, for FIVB, World and Official Competitions, if they are not included as members on the team bench, they may only intervene if invited by the referees to deal with an emergency to the players.
 The team therapist (even if not on the bench) may assist with the warm up until the start of the official net warm up session.
-The Official Regulations for each event will be found in the Specific Competition Handbook.
+The Official Regulations for each event will be found in the Specific Competition Playbook.
 The referees must check before the match (during the official protocol) the number of persons authorised to sit on the bench, or to stay in each warm-up area.

 The team members participating in the official common warm-up session should be primarily on their own side of the playing area.
-It is permitted to stay in the opponent's side of playing area, but close to the net in order not to disturb the opponent players.
+ONLY the five officials and players listed on the score sheet may participate in the entire warm up.
+Additional coaches may be involved but only until the start of the official net warm up.
+For safety reasons, it is permitted to stay in the opponent's side of playing area, but close to the net without disturbing the opponent players and only to prevent accidents with errant balls.

 - 2. For FIVB, World and Official Competitions, Specific Competition Regulations will determine how the twelve/fourteen players allowed per team must be determined for each match.
 Players must wear the same number on their jersey in each match.
-Note: For special FIVB and other international events, it is possible that up to 14 players may be permitted to play in the match.
 In cases where more than 12 will play, two Liberos are mandatory in the team list of the score sheet.
-See Specific Handbook for each event to determine which system will operate. - 3.
-Normally, at official international matches or tournaments, the 1st referee does not need to ask for documents to identify the players listed on the score sheet (the identity of the players will have been checked previously by the Control Committee of the match or tournament).
+See Specific Playbook for each event to determine which system will operate. - 3.
+Normally, at official international matches or tournaments, the identity of the players will have been checked previously by the Control Committee.
 If, however, there is a special regulation restricting participation and there is no Control Committee, the 1st referee, in accordance with this special regulation, must check the identity of the players.
 Players excluded by the special regulation may not play.
 Should there be any difference of opinion, the 1st referee should write his/her decision on the score sheet or in the accompanying written report.
 During official international matches, he/she may ask for the decision of the Appeal Sub-Committee. - 4.
-The coach and the team captain (who each check and sign the score sheet or team list for the electronic score sheet) are responsible for the identity of the players listed on the score sheet. - 5.
-The 1st referee must check the uniforms.
-He (she) must report to the Game Jury President about all irregularities in players' and team officials' uniforms and follow the Game Jury President's instructions.
+The coach and the team captain (who each check and sign the score sheet, or team list for the electronic score sheet) are responsible for the identity of the players listed on the score sheet. - 5.
+The 1st referee must check the playing uniforms.
+He/she must report to the Game Technical Delegate about all irregularities in players' and team officials' uniforms and follow GTD's instructions avoiding discussions with any team member for such an irregularity.
 The uniforms must also look the same.
 Where possible, the shirts must be inside the shorts and if they aren't, it is necessary, at an appropriate moment, to ask the players in a polite way, to put them inside especially at the beginning of the match and each set.
 Form-fitting shirts which cannot fit inside the shorts, are always acceptable.